DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/EPE4.png">

 ### Example Program 1 (x86)
 This first program is configured to compile into a 32-bit executable.
-It should be noted that there are inconsistencies between the visual placement in the C source code and the placement of values on the stack the Visual Studio C++ compiler generates for local variables, This does not affect our program as the variable we use to output the stack values to the command line is in a acceptable location.
+It should be noted that there are inconsistencies between the visual placement in the C source code and the placement of values on the stack the Visual Studio C++ compiler generates for local variables; this does not affect our program as the variable we use to output the stack values to the command line is in an acceptable location.

 Our code contains the following points of interest: